The best exercise machine to lose weight 2025

 Weight loss vs fat loss: what should you be focusing on?

-According to Servante, any exercise form that helps burn calories will ultimately aid weight loss, but this doesn’t guarantee fat burn.
-To shred fat while maintaining muscle, adding resistance training into your routine is your best bet.
+According to Servante, any exercise form that helps burn calories will ultimately aid weight loss, but this doesn’t guarantee fat burn, and there is no such thing as 'spot' fat loss.
+To lose fat while maintaining muscle, adding resistance training into your routine is your best bet.

-Two to three sessions a week is an achievable goal, but also make sure you hit each body part multiple times to ensure you retain muscle.
+Two to three sessions a week is an achievable goal, and you should try to aim to workout different areas of your body.
 For example, one session could include legs and chest, rather than just focusing on your arms.

 A gentle calorie reduction of around 15-20% is a good place to start, in line with increasing activity levels.
-As previously mentioned, this can be an informal way of upping your step count — like taking the dog for a walk — or implementing structured cardio using one of our top picks from this guide.
-If you enjoy mixing it up, combining several methods will keep you feeling challenged and entertained.
+This could be in an informal way of simply upping your step count — like taking the dog for a walk — or by implementing structured cardio using one of our top picks from this guide.
+Or, of course, you can combine both.
+The key is to find something that will keep you motivated and entertained, which might well involve variety.

-What’s more, in the exercise bike vs rowing machine debate published in our best exercise bikes guide, we discuss how rowing works approximately 86% of your muscles.
+Many of us may default to running or cycling, but do consider those rowing machines too.
+In our best exercise bikes guide, we discuss how rowing works approximately 86% of your muscles.
 So you can drum up cardio and full-body resistance training in one sweaty sitting.

-Servante tells us that your weight should gradually drop by 0.5-1% each week, so you’ll be able to keep track of your progress and make adjustments.
-However, everyone is different and progression isn’t a one-size-fits-all approach, so focus on smart, sustainable, and achievable goals.
+Servante tells us sustainable weight loss would look like gradually dropping by 0.5-1% each week, so do keep track of your progress and make adjustments.
+However, everyone is different, and progression isn’t a one-size-fits-all approach.
+It's not always linear, either.
+So focus on the bigger picture rather than day-to-day, and work towards sustainable, and achievable goals.

 Most importantly, getting fit and healthy should feel challenging but fun, so make sure it engages you mentally and physically.
-Cutting calories isn't for everyone, so first and foremost ensure your diet is healthy and varied, including plenty of healthy fats, protein, and unrefined carbs.
+Counting calories also isn't for everyone, so first and foremost just ensure your diet is healthy and varied, including plenty of healthy fats, protein, and unrefined carbs.

 How we tested these exercise machines